World of Warcraft: Mists of Pandaria: Challenge Modes

 Mists of Pandaria introduced Challenge Modes, a gameplay option where a dungeon group is challenged to finish a dungeon of increased difficulty as quickly as possible.
 All players' gear is normalized, allowing for fair ranking.
 Depending on how quickly the group clears the dungeon, the group will earn one of three possible medals.
 The higher the medal quality, the higher the prize for achieving that medal.

 Pet Battle System

 Introduced with the expansion, the pet battle system allows non-combat vanity pets to be pitted in battle against each other in a turn-based combat system, either against wild pets or other players' pets.
 Defeating wild pets allows players to capture them, adding to their collection and their pet journal.
 Pets can be trained up to a maximum level of 25, with new abilities and enhanced stats granted as they progress.
 Players are able to seek out master pet trainers and battle their pets, with daily rewards if the player defeats them.
 All information regarding pet levels, abilities, and battles is tracked in the Pet Journal.

-There are 10 possible pet classes, each with their own strengths and weaknesses.
+There are 10 possible pet classes, each with its own strengths and weaknesses.